django-files/django-files/README.md

 > This is currently in Beta.
 > Expect breaking changes without migrations.

+You must use `media_dir` or mount a volume to `/data/media` to store files (if not using s3), the database(if using sqlite), and sessions.
+To use a local mount, replace `media_dir` with `/path/to/folder` you want to store the data locally and remove the `volumes` section from the bottom.

 For Extra Options See: [Variables](#variables)

 ### Default Login Credentials

-You can and should override the default credentials with environment variables or settings.env.
+You **should** override the default credentials with environment variables or settings.env.
+You will be prompted to set your password on first login.

 -   **Username:** `admin`
 -   **Password:** `12345`

 ### Docker Run:

-You must use a volume mounted to `/data/media` to store files, database and sessions.

 Short one-liner to run in foreground: